 Balboa was born when the dance halls filled up with swing-enthusiastic dancers and the space on the dance floors was no longer sufficient to dance like Lindy-Hop.
 In addition, the music was always wild and faster, which required a dance that requires only small steps, but fine technology.

-Balboa, named after the Balboa Peninsula in California, is a dance in close dance p.
+Balboa, named after the Balboa Peninsula in California, is a dance in close dance position.
 There are two forms, the pure bal and the bal swing, the latter being a slightly more open dance position.

 Some of the great Balboa dancers often said: "we can't tell you how to dance balboa, but we can tell you when you are not dancing balboa."
 (Source: Wikipedia)